-All of this is cuddly, and bubbly, and far from evil in itself.
-But it also misses the pointthe big point about the Incarnation.
+All of this is cuddly and bubbly and, like Frosty the Snowman, not intrinsically evil.
+But it also misses the point—the big point about the Incarnation.
 In Jesus Christ the Word became flesh, not flesh that always appears bronzed and buffed, but quivering, withering, vulnerable flesh.
 In Jesus Christ the Light shines in the darkness.
 It shone precisely in the darkness of two Bethlehem nights: one in which the angelic heralds broke through with their “Gloria in excelsis!” and that other night of wailing and lamentation, of Rachel weeping for her children.

 Herod's murderous assault on the baby boys of Bethlehem and the “outlying districts” (he was thorough) has gripped the imagination of the Christian church since it was first included in the Leonine Sacramentary in 485.
 For Matthew's Jewish readers it would have recalled another massacre of innocents, Pharaoh’s sinister plot to kill the male offspring of his Hebrew slaves, a gender-based eliminationist scheme that has often been practiced in reverse from ancient Rome to modern China: “If it is a boy, kill him; but if it is a girl, she shall live” (Ex.
 1:15-22).
 But the victims of Herod's rage in Bethlehem have also come to represent a host of others who have experienced massive suffering “through no fault of their own.”
 Thus the massacre of the innocents is vividly portrayed in the apse of the medieval cathedral in Siena, a city that lost more than one-third of its human population during the Black Death.
 Then, during the sixteenth century’s wars of religion, Peter Bruegel's artistic rendering of the theme depicts Herod's soldiers carrying out their gruesome work under the banner of the Hapsburg double-headed eagle.